cultural-impact-of-warfare

 Navigation and Coordination

 Without modern navigation tools, ancient armies relied on natural landmarks, stars, and guides familiar with the area.
 Sometimes soldiers would form a chain of torches or use bonfires on hilltops to maintain direction.
-However, torches could also reveal the army's position, so they were often used only sparingly.
+However, torches could also reveal the army’s position, so they were often used only sparingly—or not at all.
 At the Battle of Chaeronea (338 BC), Philip II of Macedon is said to have used a night march to position his troops for a surprise attack on the allied Greek forces.
 His army moved without lights, relying on the moon and local guides.

 Coordination between units was another challenge.
 In daylight, commanders could use trumpet signals, flags, or messengers to transmit orders.
 At night, these methods were less effective.
 Trumpets might alert the enemy; flags were invisible; messengers could become lost.
 Consequently, night attacks often employed simple, prearranged plans that required little on-the-fly adjustment.
 Units were given specific objectives and a clear time to attack, often signaled by a single trumpet blast or the lighting of a beacon.